datacarpentry/sql-ecology-lesson/_episodes/03-sql-joins.md

 >
 > 1. How many plots from each type are there?
 >
-> 2. How many specimens are of each sex are there for each year?
-How many in each year could not be sexed?
+> 2. How many specimens are of each sex are there for each year, including those whose sex is unknown?
 >
 > 3. How many specimens of each species were captured in each type of plot, excluding specimens of unknown species?
 >